CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 In general, the languages felt similar for a stand-alone algorithm, not an application.
 The main difference to me was how I handled memory and pointers directly in C, and in Java I had to use on classes/interfaces.
-I researched how an array is stored under the hood, to make sure that the array would be mutated in place in the dynamic programming solution.
+I researched how an array is stored under the hood in Java (in the heap), to make sure that the array would be mutated in place in the dynamic programming solution.

 Getting the runners to behave the same took as much work as the algorithms themselves - matching prompts, timing units, and CSV outputs.